Gamze1314/OceanCargo-App/README.md

 ### Overview

-This is Flask-based RESTful API of the OceanCargo App, a web application designed to manage ocean cargo bookings.
-The app allows user to view their shipments and remaining credit amount information on the Home page, book a shipment based on the schedule provided on 'Shipments' page and sign up.
-API endpoints handle session checks, log in/log out , sign up, querying shipments for a specific customer along with the update and delete actions with full CRUD support.
+This is Flask-based RESTful API of the Ocean Cargo App, a web application designed to manage ocean cargo shipments.
+The app allows user to view the vessel schedules and associated containers on the Home page.
+The API endpoints are designed by RESTful conventions to manage HTTP requests to add container for a specific shipment route, update a container type, and number, as well as deleting a container.

 The app is configured to Flask-SQL Alchemy, Flask-Retful, and Flask-Migrate extensions to manage the database transactions.
 The API is designed based on RESTful conventions and JSON serialization.

 ### Features

-- Customer authentication (login, logout, session management)
-- Customer management (create, update)
-- Shipment booking and management (create, read, update, delete)
+- Container management (create, read, update, delete)
 - Container and Shipment association
 - RESTful API with serialized JSON response
 - Database migrations with Flask-Migrate
+- Google Map API Integration
+- Container Search by container number

 ### Extensions and Backend Technologies Used